CodeByCalvin/reactsocialmediasite/README.md

 ## Features

-- **User Posts**: View posts from various users, complete with user's name, image, and text.
+- **User Posts**: View posts complete with the user's name, image, text and the date/time of posting.
+- **Dark Mode Toggle**: Use the inbuilt toggle button to switch between dark mode and light mode
+- **Emoji Picker**: Pick the right emoji for your post.
-- **Post Form**: Add a new post through a form input.
+- **Post Form**: Add a new post through a form input, inputting your username and text
-- **Like Counter**: Each post has a like counter that increments when the like button is clicked.
+- **Like/Dislike button**: Each post has a dynamic like/dislike button which allows users to like OR dislike the video
-- **Image URL and Post Text Submission**: Enhance the post form to allow users to add an image URL and post text to their posts.
 - **React and Bootstrap**: Built using the power of React and Bootstrap for a modern, responsive design.

 ## Technologies Used

 - React
+- Toastr Notification library
 - Bootstrap
 - CSS

 ## Upcoming Features

 - **Comments**: Allow users to add comments to posts.
-- **User Profile Pages**: Implement user profile pages to showcase individual user's posts.

 ## Contribution